apache/nuttx-apps/examples/README.txt

      configuration if the network is configuration prior to running the example.

-  NSH always initializes the network so if CONFIG_NSH_BUILTIN_APPS is defined, so is CONFIG_EXAMPLES_FTPD_NONETINIT (se it does not explicitly need to be defined in that case):
+  NSH always initializes the network so if CONFIG_NSH_NETINIT is defined, so is CONFIG_EXAMPLES_FTPD_NONETINIT (se it does not explicitly need to be defined in that case):